Difference in Sex Drive: Older Younger Gay Age Gap Relationship Issues

-Something that can arise as an issue in May-December relationships is a different level of sex drive between the two partners.
+Something that can arise as an issue in old young gay relationships is a different level of sex drive between the two partners.

 It's not always the case, but it's more common for a lower sex drive to be with the older partner.
 As we age, our levels of testosterone (in men) and oestrogen (in women) reduce.
 These hormones have a big part to play in our desire for sex, though there can be some other medical reasons behind it:

 Lower levels of testosterone in men and oestrogen in women (particularly after the menopause)

 Age related and health problems - e.g. mobility, thyroid issues

 Side effects from medications - e.g. blood pressure and prostate medication, anti-depressants,

 Long term high levels of alcohol use, or misuse of drugs

 Our carnal urges can easily strain relationships when there's a mismatch.
 Early in our relationship we had such tension.
 We weren't miles apart, but as is the more common scenario, younger partner Owen wanted to have sex more than Jeremy did.
 J felt pressure into having sex when he didn't always feel like it, and Owen felt guilty in wanting to act on the urges he had, and rejected when his affections weren't reciprocated.